Numero7-Mojeangering/JavaUMLAnalyser/readme.md

 # Status
-This project is currently in developpement and is not ready for production.
+This project is currently in development and is not ready for production.

 # How to Use the Java Project Parser and PlantUML Diagram Generator